 Walsingham was one of the great shrines of Medieval Christendom, fourth in importance after Jerusalem, Rome, and Santiago de Compostella.
 Of these, it was the only one dedicated to the Mother of God.
-Thousands of pilgrims, both rich and poor, travelled great distances to pray at a shrine modelled on the Holy House, built at the request of the Blessed Virgin Mary herself, by a Saxon noblewoman-perhaps King Harold Godwinson's spouse, Edith the Fair-before the Norman Conquest.
+Thousands of pilgrims, both rich and poor, travelled great distances to pray at a shrine modelled on the Holy House, built at the request of the Blessed Virgin Mary herself, by a Saxon noblewoman, perhaps Edith the Fair, before the Norman Conquest.